Photo-of-Sajini-Ponmala

 Photo-of-homeopathic-medical-college-calicut-recent

-There was never a dearth of patients as they always visited in large numbers with long queues outside every clinic.
-There was clinics for every department, Organon, Materia Medica, Repertory, OG, Surgery, Practice of Medicine and every one of them would overflow with patients.
+with long queues outside every clinic.
+For the rest of the world, I understand this may be hard to relate, this kind of overwhelming support for Homeopathy.
+Nevertheless, it’s very true.
+The clinics included Organon & Homeopathic Philosophy, Materia Medica, Repertory, OG, Surgery, Practice of Medicine and every one of them would overflow with patients.
 Organon & MM are purely Homeopathic subjects.

-There was a Pain & palliative care unit where terminally ill patients came to be free of the cancer pain with Homeopathic remedies and perhaps, also to have a peaceful death.
+It’s important to note that the hospital also had a Pain & palliative care unit where terminally ill patients came to be free of the cancer pain with Homeopathic remedies and perhaps, also to have a peaceful death.

 Internship at the college Hospital:-

-Working a night shift as an intern was never without apprehension as the intern could be the first Doctor on duty to confirm a death.
+the first Doctor on duty to confirm a death.
 The evening clinic too, as an intern was a fulfilling experience with opportunities for C&D (cleaning and dressing) of wounds and good prescriptions.
+I liked to be able to learn, apply the learning and also witness results.
 The best part for me was the heartfelt gratitude from the patients.

 Rural internship:-